An official, searchable database of congressional records and other documents.

 In this New York Times lesson, students will research past United States presidents’ methods of confronting crises.
 They then write a State of the Union Address for that president in historical context.(February 10, 2003)

 U.S. Presidential Elections Quiz

 This activity contains 18 questions that can be presented in a variety of formats.

 In addition to being a wealth of information, there is also a Youth and Education section with links to a student website as well as a variety of educator materials.

 The Federal Judiciary Homepage

 Students can learn about the judiciary system as well as find educational resources on the Federal Court System and Constitution.
-There is also a classrooms to courtrooms section designed to foster critical thinking skills, provide presentation resources, and encourage scenario-based learning.
+A generous amount of teacher resources are offered, inclduing several lesson plans and activities.